zvenyach-llc/zvenyach.com/content/blog/pricing-market-research.md

 [^2]: I say *generally* because there are a few exceptions that, like the exception in the previous footnote, is not helpful for the current analysis but I want to avoid blanket assertions.

 [^3]: Amazingly, it's the first result on the list.
-Special kudos to the person who realized that a single quotation and setting off the definite article in its name as a first name would get you on the list.
+Special kudos to the person who realized that a single quotation and setting off the definite article in its name as a first name would get you first on the list.
 This is, no joke, an impressive bit of bureaucracy hacking.